Click for Free

 QUICK CLICK INDEX BY MONTH: Jan; Feb; Mar; April; May; June; July; Aug; Sep; Oct; Nov; Dec;

-July 5-6, 2025 - LIVE QUARTER & THOROUGHBRED HORSE RACES: Fredericksburg, at Gillespie County Fairgrounds, 530 Fair Dr off TX-16, 2 mi S of town.
-Gates open noon; Post Time 2p.
-Horse racing the whole family can enjoy featuring a full slate of quarter horse, thoroughbred races, special races and trials at our Class 3 Track.
-Annual event, rain or shine.
-Admission: $10/p; Children (6-12): $5; under 5: free.
-830-997-2359.
-Venue Web
+July 4–5, 2026 – LIVE QUARTER & THOROUGHBRED PARI-MUTUAL HORSE RACES: Fredericksburg, at Gillespie County Fairgrounds, 530 Fair Dr off TX-16, 2 mi S of town.
+Map.
+Web.
+Gates open 11a; Post Time 1p; event runs 11a–6p.
+Pari-mutual horse racing the whole family can enjoy featuring quarter horse and thoroughbred races, special races, and trials at this Class 3 Track.
+Annual event.
+We run rain or shine, unless catastrophic amounts of rain fall.
+Admission $10/p; children 6–12 $5; under 5 free.
+FMI: 830-997-2359 >br>

-July 19-20 2025 - LIVE QUARTER & THOROUGHBRED HORSE RACES: Fredericksburg, at Gillespie County Fairgrounds, 530 Fair Dr off TX-16, 2 mi S of town.
-Gates open noon; Post Time 2p.
-Horse racing the whole family can enjoy featuring a full slate of quarter horse, thoroughbred races, special races and trials at our Class 3 Track.
-Annual event, rain or shine.
-Admission: $10/p; Children (6-12): $5; under 5: free.
-830-997-2359.
-Venue Web
+July 18-19, 2026 – LIVE QUARTER & THOROUGHBRED PARI-MUTUAL HORSE RACES: Fredericksburg, at Gillespie County Fairgrounds, 530 Fair Dr off TX-16, 2 mi S of town.
+Map.
+Web.
+Gates open 11a; Post Time 1p; event runs 11a–6p.
+Pari-mutual horse racing the whole family can enjoy featuring quarter horse and thoroughbred races, special races, and trials at this Class 3 Track.
+Annual event.
+We run rain or shine, unless catastrophic amounts of rain fall.
+Admission $10/p; children 6–12 $5; under 5 free.
+FMI: 830-997-2359

 QUICK CLICK INDEX BY MONTH: Jan; Feb; Mar; April; May; June; July; Aug; Sep; Oct; Nov; Dec;